nystudio107/craft-closure/README.md

 Allows you to use arrow function closures in Twig

-**N.B.:** While Closure is currently in beta, I'd actively encourage people to try it out and use it.
-While it is a bit of a monkey patch, it's a pretty clean/simple one that relies on functionality that is already built into Twig
+While Closure is a bit of a monkey patch, it's a pretty clean/simple one that relies on functionality that is already built into Twig

 ## Requirements